hijitter and noproj on hirise images produces DN differences from last release

 hijitter regdef=/opt/usgs/isis3data/mro/calibration/hijitreg.p1745.s3070.def tolist=outlist_pnodex:6616.txt jitterck=/HiRISE/Users/audrie/pipe_dev_sandbox/HiRISE/Data/HiJACK/PSP/ORB_010400_010499/PSP_010453_1675//PSP_010453_1675.jittery.bc fromlist=inlist_pnodex:6616.txt jitter=/HiRISE/Users/audrie/pipe_dev_sandbox/HiRISE/Data/ResolveJitter/PSP/ORB_010400_010499/PSP_010453_1675//PSP_010453_1675_jitter.txt

-#11 Updated by John Shinaman about 1 year ago
+#11 Updated by John Shinaman over 1 year ago

 Hi again Audrie,

 I just want to clarify my last posting.
 The file I need is the table of pixel offsets used in the "jitter" parameter.
 You can either upload the actual file here, or if that becomes a problem, copy and paste the contents here in a post.
 We're getting ready to work on this problem and we appreciate your assistance.